FilleDille/Soil-moisture/README.md

-# Soil moisture rig for Raspberry Pico
+# Soil moisture rig for Raspberry Pi Pico

 **Description:** This rig measures the moisture in a pot of soil.
 This is done by measuring the voltage from an analog capacitative soil sensor to determine the relative level of moisture.
 The variable voltage_max is calibrated to the voltage when the soil is dry enough to need water and voltage_min is the voltage about an hour after the pot has been watered.